DDDDD AAAAA EEEEEEE DDDDD AAAAA L U U SSSSS

 DDDDD A A EEEEEEE DDDDD A A LLLLLLL UUUUU SSSSS

-This file describes the new features, changes, and bug fixes in Daedalus 2.3, that weren't in the previous version.
-It is only useful if you're already familiar with Daedalus 2.2 or before and want to know what the newest version offers.
+This file describes the new features, changes, and bug fixes in Daedalus 3.4 and 3.5, that weren’t in the previous two versions.
+It is only useful if you’re already familiar with Daedalus 3.3 or before and want to know what the newest versions offer.
+The file is divided into four sections:

-For a quick demo of some of the cool things Daedalus 2.3 can do, start the program, press Alt+1 to start the "Daedalus demos" script, then press F2 to animate yourself running through a Maze.
+For a quick demonstration of some things Daedalus 3.5 can do, start the program, press Alt+1 to start the “Daedalus demos” script, then press F2 to animate yourself running through a Maze.

 NEW FEATURES